The Royal Regiment of Canadian Artillery

 On 19 August 1942, Canadian troops participated in the Dieppe Raid.
 This was an Allied assault on the German held port of Dieppe, France.
 Major-General J. H. Roberts led the raid.
 The 6,000 man force included almost 5,000 Canadians.
 The 270 Canadian Gunners provided anti-aircraft protection to the troops on the beaches.
 Despite heroic efforts, the raid ended in failure.

-The Canadians would have more success in Sicily starting 10 July 1943.
-Followed by mainland Italy starting 3 September 1943.
+The Canadians would have more success in Sicily starting 10 July 1943, and on mainland Italy starting 3 September 1943.
 In December 1943, Canadians were instrumental in the Battle of Ortona.
 In August 1944, Canadians helped break the German defence across the Gothic Line.
 By the spring of 1945, the Italian Campaign was drawing to a close.

 The Allies landed in Normandy, France on 6 June 1944.
 This date marks a turning point in the war and Hitler’s Third Reich was beginning to crumble.
 The German forces fought hard and resisted Allied advances.
 The fighting was often bitter and always difficult.
 By April, the Canadian First Army had driven the Germans from Western Holland.
 By 25 April, the Americans and Russians met on the Elbe River.
 On 7 May 1945, Germany surrendered.
 The Pacific War ended three months later with the Japanese surrender on 14 August 1945.
 Liberated Europe greeted and acclaimed the Canadian troops.
 Most would return home soon after.
 Some remained behind as part of the Canadian Army Occupation Force in Germany.